norcams/docs-enduser/docs/ssh.rst

 The name of the downloaded file is based on the name you provided earlier.
-In this example the file is called "nrec.pem" as "nrec" was provided as the keypair name.
+In this example the file is called "nrec.pem" as "nrec" was provided as the key pair name.
 Remember to restrict the access to the private key, as SSH will refuse to use unless it's properly
 protected: